A Portrait Of The Artist

 Despite my checkered academic career I lived for art classes.
 I would sketch out several partially formed ideas ahead of time.
 In class I would somehow convince the teacher they were relevant to the day’s lesson.
 Before the end of most art periods I would be surrounded by inquisitive classmates aligning to view these latest creations.
 I have to admit that I reveled in their attention because I was otherwise a useless klutz outside on the playing field.

 As time passed it dawned on me that my frivolous, youthful avocation might develop into a legitimate career.
 Ultimately I decided to channel my creative impulses towards less mischievous and more profitable results.
 But was the field of freelance illustration really a sound career choice?

 I attended the local art academy as my job prospects were otherwise sadly few in number.
 There I learned that drawing straight lines was frowned upon by serious artists.
 The instructors were therefore impressed with my inherent aptitude for colouring outside the borders.
 I dallied in all sorts of artistic ventures.
 Inevitably I came to realize that my quirky, realistic images of people and animals were a valuable commodity in the freelance illustration field.
-Apparently people were actually willing to pay me good money to do what came naturally.
+Apparently people were actually willing to pay good money for me to do what came naturally.

 Time To Spread My Wings